In this article

 Introduction

-A few decades ago, robots were nothing more than fiction characters in science.
+A few decades ago, robots were nothing more than fictional characters in science.
 This is no longer the case.
 As technology advances, robotics continues to push the envelope across different industries.
 The education industry is no different.
 Robotics in education has proven to be an invaluable resource for students, teachers, and parents.

-Increasingly, robotics is used to enhance development of cognitive skills among students while empowering them with robotic and programming knowledge.
+Increasingly, robotics is used to enhance the development of cognitive skills among students while empowering them with robotic and programming knowledge.
 This article explores educational robotics and unpacks the role it plays in improving learning.

 What is Educational Robotics?